My Meditation Story

 That first class had me in tears.
 I met myself in that meditation – we were guided to envision a young version of ourselves so we could talk to them – and it was the most beautiful self-care moment of my adult life.
 I had to have more!

 I had to teach others how to awaken and become their own guru!

 In 2014, I became certified by the Neurosculpting® Institute to teach classes based on the Institute’s 5-Step process that relies heavily on neuroscience to facilitate healing.
 My love of the modality prompted my continuation with the Institute to become a Fellow of the NSI.
-As a Fellow of the Institute, I helped create the Youth Program and contributed to the annual journal with my whitepaper Brain Training and Meditative Exercises for the Mitigation of Occupational Stress, Anxiety, and Burnout in Health Care Providers.
-You can read that whitepaper here.
+As a Fellow of the Institute, I helped create the Youth Program and contributed to the annual journal with my white paper Brain Training and Meditative Exercises for the Mitigation of Occupational Stress, Anxiety, and Burnout in Health Care Providers.

 I also served as the Editorial Coordinator and the NSI’s blog is what it is today largely due to my efforts (meditation meets communication!).
 It was a fantastic experience.

 My meditation practice helped me heal from childhood traumas, move past old stories that said I was fat and that I wouldn’t be attractive to my partner unless I was a size 8, overcome daily stress, move old emotions out of my body, and just live happier.